cosinekitty/astronomy/source/c/README.md

 Returned by [`Astronomy_SearchTransit`](#Astronomy_SearchTransit) or [`Astronomy_NextTransit`](#Astronomy_NextTransit) to report information about a transit of Mercury or Venus.
 A transit is when Mercury or Venus passes between the Sun and Earth so that the other planet is seen in silhouette against the Sun.

 The `start` field reports the moment in time when the planet first becomes visible against the Sun in its background.
+The `peak` field reports when the planet is most aligned with the Sun, as seen from the Earth.
 The `finish` field reports the last moment when the planet is visible against the Sun in its background.

 The calculations are performed from the point of view of a geocentric observer.